carinatze/Workout-Manager/README.md

 - As a user, I want to be able to set the level of the workout

 - As a user, I want to be able to save my workout collection to file, and have the option to do so or not.
-- As a user, when I start the application, I want to be given the option to load my workouts from a file.
+- As a user, when I start the application, I want to be given the option to load my workout collection from a file.